eth0izzle/bucket-stream/README.md

                             checked (default: False)
       -l, --log             Log found buckets to a file buckets.log (default:
                             False)
+      -s, --source          Data source to check for bucket permutations.
+Uses certificate transparency logs if not specified.
+                            (default: None)
+      -p, --permutations    Path of file containing a list of permutations to try (see permutations/ dir). (default: permutations\default.txt)

 ## F.A.Qs

 - **Nothing appears to be happening**

    Patience!
 Sometimes certificate transparency logs can be quiet for a few minutes.
-Ideally provide AWS secrets in `config.yaml` is this greatly speeds up the checking speed.
+Ideally provide AWS secrets in `config.yaml` as this greatly speeds up the checking rate.

 - **I found something highly confidential**